teticio/latency/README.md

 Now let's suppose we have a function `calc` that takes a parameter `x` and takes `x` seconds to return `x`.
 We might want to use a queue to run many calculations in parallel.

 * **Lambda Python + SQS** (`9-lambda-python-sqs`).
 Serverless architecture.
 API Gateway posts a message to an SQS queue which triggers a Python Lambda function that runs the calculation and then increments a counter in a DynamoDB table.
+To test it, `python test/sqs.py 1000 2` will run 1000 "calculations" that take a random time to complete between 0 and 2 seconds.

-To test it, `python test\sqs.py 1000 2` will run 1000 "calculations" that take a random time to complete between 0 and 2 seconds.
+* **EKS + RabbitMQ** (`10-eks-rabbitmq`).
+This time, we use AWS EKS to create a cluster with RabbitMQ and Prometheus (for custom metrics) and a Horizontal Pod Autoscaler (HPA) that spawns our `calc` Deployment according to the length of the RabbitMQ queue.
+To test it, `python test/rabbitmq.py 1000 2` will run 1000 "calculations" that take a random time to complete between 0 and 2 seconds.